TheWryneckArchivist/Magpie/README.md

-# Wryneck
+# Magpie

 A dynamic configuration extension file format with interpreter for the upcoming future.

-As expected, Wryneck should function as a configuration file format but also will offer lightweight scripting capabilities robust enough for certain game development applications.
+As expected, Magpie should function as a configuration file format but also will offer lightweight scripting capabilities robust enough for certain game development applications.

 ## Motivation Behind the Project